 breaches any of its material duties or obligations under this Contract.
 Any reference to specific breaches being material breaches within this Contract will not be construed to mean that other breaches are not material.

+However, if the State seeks to terminate the Contract for breach or default by the Contractor, the State shall first notify the Contractor in writing of its intent to terminate, identify the alleged deficiencies in performing giving rise to the intent to terminate, and shall not terminate the Contract for cause or default unless the Contractor fails to cure the specified deficiencies within thirty (30) days of Contractor’s receipt of notice of such deficiencies.